Study or exchange programs lasting 6 months or less

 - Recent transcript.

-Citizens of all countries (except the United States and other minor exceptions) have to give their biometrics.
+- Citizens of all countries (except the United States and other minor exceptions) have to give their biometrics.
+If you have already given your biometrics for a Canadian visa or permit application, your biometrics will remain valid for 10 years.

 Residence permit from the country you are living in when you apply, if that country is different from your country of citizenship, as well as a letter of explanation about your intention to return, at the end of your studies at Université Laval, to your country of origin or to the country you are living in when you apply.